 While we might all like to believe that we have a logical train of thought.
 However, the sad fact is that we are constantly under the influence of many cognitive biases.
 These will act in the background to distort our thinking, influence our beliefs, and sway the decisions and judgments we make each and every day.

-In psychology, an attribution bias is a cognitive bias that refers to a process when people evaluate their own and/or other people’s behaviours.
+In psychology, an attribution bias is a cognitive bias which is a process where people evaluate their own and/or other people’s behaviors.
 However, the very fact that they are simply “attributions” means that they do not always accurately reflect reality.
 Rather, the human brain acts as an objective perceiver.
 This means they are more open to errors, which lead to biased interpretations of the social world.

 Attribution bias is present in everyday life and first became the subject of study in the 1950s and 60s.
 Psychologists such as Fritz Heider studied attribution theory, but his work was also followed up by others, including Harold Kelley and Ed Jones.
 Both of these psychologists expanded Heider’s work, identifying conditions where people are more or less likely to make different types of attributions.

-For example, if you’re driving a car along the road and another driver cuts you up, we blame the driver of the other car.
+For example, if you’re driving a car along the road and another driver cuts you off, we blame the driver of the other car.
 This is an attribution bias which prevents us from looking at other circumstances.
 What about the situation?
-Ask yourself instead, “Maybe they were in a rush and didn’t notice me“.
+Ask yourself instead, “Maybe they were late and didn’t notice me“.

-Since the early work, researchers have continued to examine how and why people exhibit attribution bias interpretations of social information.
-From this extended research, further types of attribution bias, which examine and affect emotions and behaviour, have come to light.
+Since research in past times, people have analyzed continually the reasons for society turning to attribution bias interpretations of information in social situations.
+From this extended research, further forms of attribution bias, which examine and affect emotions and behavior, have come to light.

 Alternatively, situational attributions are more likely reached when consensus is high, consistency is low, and distinctiveness is high.
 His research helped to reveal the specific mechanisms underlying the process of making attributions.